How to Sell a House By Owner in Florida (2026 Update)

 Step 3: Fill the Disclosure Forms

-Florida doesn’t have a mandatory, all-in-one disclosure form.
-Instead, you have to provide a Florida seller disclosure that focuses on HVAC, pools, fences, zoning, access roads, and boundary disputes.
+There isn’t a mandatory, all-in-one Florida seller disclosure form.
+Instead, you have to provide forms that focus on HVAC, pools, fences, zoning, access roads, and boundary disputes.

 1. Property Tax Disclosure Summary: This warns the buyer not to rely on your current property tax bill.
 It explains that a sale triggers a reassessment by the county property appraiser, which will likely lead to higher taxes.